plant720/Yu-Lab/content/authors/Xinyi-Yu/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'Xinyi_Yu2021@163.com'
+email: ''

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - PhD Students
 ---

 <div style="text-align: justify;">

-Yu Xinyi (于欣艺) is a PhD student in Yu Lab, supervised by Prof. Yu, specializing in bioinformatics and computational biology.
+YU Xinyi (于欣艺) is a PhD student in Yu Lab, supervised by Prof. Yu, specializing in bioinformatics and computational biology.
 Her primary research focuses on phylogenetic methods and systematic studies, with a strong emphasis on the design, implementation, and evaluation of computational workflows tailored for phylogenetic inference and evolutionary biology research.

 </div>